madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-07-symplectic-geometry.md

 \end{equation}
 The matrix $ \omega ^{\mathsf{ab} } $ is now not necessarily a
 constant, and can depend on the point in phase space where this Poisson bracket is being computed.
-From the antisymmetry in
-\eqref{eq:pb-antisymmetry}, we have that
+From the antisymmetry of the Poisson bracket, we have that
 \begin{equation}
 \omega ^{\mathsf{ab} } = - \omega ^{\mathsf{ba} } \ .
 \end{equation}